ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 ## Dependencies

 * Internet accessible Splunk version 5+ instance with a resolvable domain name.
-* Ability to open your firewall to incoming HTTPs requests , default port 443 , but configurable to any port.
-If you are opening a port < 1024 , you'll need to be running Splunk as a privileged user.
+* Ability to open your firewall to incoming HTTPs requests , default port 443.
+For opening a port < 1024 , you'll need to be running Splunk as a privileged user.
 * Java Runtime version 8+ installed on your Splunk server
 * Supported on Windows, Linux, MacOS, Solaris, FreeBSD, HP-UX, AIX
 * An Alexa device(Echo/Tap/Dot) and [free Amazon Developer account](http://developer.amazon.com)